Asporça Hatun: Death

 Asporça survived Orhan, who died in 1362.
 Shortly thereafter, in the same year, her son Ibrahim was executed by order of the new sultan Murad I, son of Orhan and the concubine Nilüfer Hatun.

 Upon her death, she was buried in Bursa, in the türbe of Orhan.
 However, the imperial burials of Bursa were restored in the 19th century due to centuries of earthquakes and fires, and currently the Asporça sarcophagus is located in the türbe of Osman I.

+A poetic inscription attributed to Asporça Hatun, which hangs on her tomb, was published by İbrahim Hoci and Ahmed Tevhid in Tarih-i Osmanî Encümeni Mecmuası:

+"She is the pearl of the sea of virtue, the wife of Sultan Orhan.

+She sat in the honorable harem of the Sultan and held a high rank.

+She showed full compassion and care for the prince.

+Her child İbrahim passed away, leaving her in grief.

+She followed her child to the eternal rose garden (paradise).

+And it was Asporça Sultan who joined that journey to the hereafter."

 Issue

 By Orhan, she had two sons and two daughters: